JDBDT/jdbdt/src/site/markdown/Compatibility.md

 	  }
 	}

-The `assertXXX` method (or any other database operation for that matter) may fail with the following message
+The `assertXXX` method above (or any other code that issues a database statement)  that will fail with the following message

 	org.postgresql.util.PSQLException:
 	   ERROR: current transaction is aborted, commands ignored until